 Potable Water from Salt Water

 Desalination technologies are quickly becoming a necessity in at-risk areas.
 The most widely used desalination processes use reverse osmosis.
-Although reverse osmosis is energy efficient, it doesn’t work well on water with very high saline contents.
+Although reverse osmosis is energy efficient, it doesn’t work strongly on water with very high saline contents.
 Other desalination processes use external heat sources.
 However, these are not always readily available.

 “The integration of photothermal heating capabilities within a water purification membrane for direct, solar-driven desalination opens new opportunities in water purification,” says Menachem Elimelech, NEWT’s lead researcher for membrane processes.